Lanberry

 Małgorzata Uściłowska (born 12 February 1987), known professionally as Lanberry, is a Polish singer and songwriter.
 She made her debut in 2015 with the release of her debut single "Podpalimy świat", which became certified Gold in Poland.
 Her debut self-titled album was released in 2016.

-In 2017, Lanberry competed in Krajowe Eliminacje 2017 with the song "Only Human", an English-language version of her 2016 single "Piątek".
-She placed sixth in the competition.

 Life and career

 Early life and career

 Lanberry was born as Małgorzata Uściłowska on 12 February 1987 in Wyszków.
 She grew up in a musical family, with her father and grandfather both playing the piano, guitar, and violin.
 She later learned how to play the violin herself.
 Lanberry attended C.K.
 Norwid High School in Wyszków, and later moved to Warsaw, where she studied linguistics.

 Lanberry began her professional music career through YouTube, posting covers of popular songs.
 In 2012, she released the album Warsoul Experience with the band Projekt NOD.
 In 2013, she took part in season three of The Voice of Poland, but did not advance past the blind auditions.
 The following year, she took part in season four of X Factor, but was eliminated in the judges' houses stage.